Tong-H/i18n-plan/README.md

 - Use a sample commands provided to **generate and update your local language files**
 - Provide **export and import features** to enable efficient management of local language files.
 Your local language files can be export as `.xls` files , and can update by import `.xls` files.
 This feature allows for seamless collaboration on manage the local languages files.
 - Out-of-the-box **automatic translation feature powered by ChatGPT or YouDao** is currently integrated.
-Additionally, We provide a custom option that allows you to integrate any other translator of your choice into our procedures.
+Additionally, We provide a custom option that allows you to integrate any other translator of your choice into `i18n-plan` procedures.
 - **retrieve the text content** using its corresponding key.
 - Use **template strings** to inject dynamic data into translations.